 At LaserVue Eye Center we offer many different types of IOL implants based on your vision goals following cataract surgery, and your ocular health.
 These lenses include the standard single vision lens and the Advanced IOLs.

-standard IOL is a monofocal lens that, after cataract extraction, replaces your natural lens, correcting your vision at one focal distance.
+A standard IOL is a monofocal lens that, after cataract extraction, replaces your natural lens, correcting your vision at one focal distance.
 If you are seeking to reduce your dependence from glasses or contact lenses, monofocal IOL implants may not be the best option for you.

 On the other hand, Advanced IOL Implants – also known as Lifestyle Lenses – provide a larger range of vision correction after cataract surgery.
 With advanced implants, your dependency on corrective eyewear can be reduced or eliminated altogether.